invokermain/pymssql-utils/README.md

 ```
 ## Notes

-### Why pymssql when and Microsoft officially recommends pyodbc?
+### Why _pymssql_ when Microsoft officially recommends _pyodbc_ (opinion)?

-Simply, ODBC drivers add an extra layer between Python and SQL Server
+ODBC drivers add an extra layer between Python and SQL Server
-which introduce a whole host of obscure issues that I believe outway the current benefits of pyodbc.
+which can introduce issues that outway the benefits of pyodbc.
-These drivers are badly supported on linux distributions, and if you develop in containers often I believe
+The drivers have various levels of support on differeing linux distributions,
+and if you develop in containers or require to run the same code on various platforms
-using pymssql will work out of the box across many more distributions seamlessly.
+you can run into issues.
+There are other minor reasons that I prefer _pymssql_, e.g. _pymssql's_
+parameter subsitution is done client-side leading to better visibiltiy on what the server is actually running.
+And _pymssql_ (tries to) supports DATETIMEOFFSET SQL type while _pyodbc_ does not.